davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 90.
+This assignment will be graded out of a total of 90 pts.

     [2pts]  Appropriate constructor(s) have been implemented.